arif891/layx/README.md

 ![Layx Social Preview](.github/layx_social_preview.png)

-Layx is a powerful and extensible CSS framework designed for modern web development.
-It combines advanced layout capabilities with high customizability, making it ideal for both small and large-scale projects.
-With its modular architecture, Layx offers the flexibility you need to create responsive, scalable, and maintainable web applications.
+Layx is a powerful and extensible CSS framework designed specifically for creating modern landing pages.
+It combines advanced layout capabilities with high customizability, making it ideal for building high-converting, responsive landing pages with minimal effort.
+With its modular architecture and landing-page-focused components, Layx helps you create stunning, fast-loading pages that deliver results.

-> **Main Point:** "Don't write common code ever and ever, write unique code, build unique things."
+> **Main Point:** "Build stunning landing pages faster.
+No bloat, no runtime overhead—just pure performance."

 ## ✨ Highlights

 - 🚫 **Zero Runtime** - No JavaScript dependencies required
-- 📦 **Modular Architecture** - Organize styles into reusable components
+- 📦 **Landing Page Ready** - Pre-built components optimized for conversions
 - 🎨 **Highly Customizable** - Easy theming with CSS variables
-- 🔧 **Modern Tooling** - Built-in CLI, bundler and image optimization
+- ⚡ **Lightning Fast** - Optimized for performance and SEO
-- 📱 **Mobile-First** - Responsive design system that works everywhere
+- 📱 **Mobile-First** - Fully responsive designs that look perfect on all devices

 > **Note:** Layx is currently in the development stage and available for testing.
 We welcome your feedback and contributions!